 (2) A licence must be designated by reference to one of the classifications referred to in subsection (1).

+(3) Despite subsection (1), a licence does not authorise the provision of an alternative electricity service unless the holder of the licence is exempted under the regulations under section 59D(2)(a) from the requirement to be registered to provide the alternative electricity service.

+[Section 4 amended: No. 10 of 2024 s.
+5.]

 5. Licence area

 (1) A licence must be designated to apply to one or more areas of the State specified in the licence.